Nowhere (2023 film): Plot

 That night, Mia gives birth during a storm to a daughter, Noa.
 Mia becomes determined to fight for their chances of survival despite being severely weakened, having delusions of Uma, and resorting to eating her placenta.
-As the water level inside the container rises, Mia manages to puncture a hole in the roof using the drill and the penknife, and she and Noa climb on top of it.
+As the water level inside the container rises, Mia manages to puncture a hole in the roof using the drill and the penknife, and she climbs with Noa, on top of it.
 While trying to capture the attention of a passing airplane, Mia severely gashes her leg.
 She stitches it using parts from the TVs and uses some vodka to sterilize the wound.
 She later manages to catch fish using a makeshift net.

 Nico phones Mia after roughly twenty days, revealing his precarious health condition after being shot and his unlikely chance of survival.
 Mia is devastated but shares the news of their daughter's birth with Nico in their final conversation.
 Nico urges Mia to continue fighting and reach Ireland, promising to always be with them in spirit.

 Mia constructs a makeshift raft using materials from the container and drifts in the ocean after the container sinks, hoping for a miracle.
 Eventually, a family on a fishing boat spots Noa on the floating raft.
 Mia, however, is unconscious and tied to the raft with a rope.
 They bring her on board their boat and perform CPR, successfully reviving her.

 Mia and Noa are rescued and brought to the shores of Ireland.